nistorsergiu2112/Vending-machine-React/README.md

 ## Instructions to use the machine:

 -First you add credits by pressing the Add Credit button<br>
--Then you select what item you want to buy based on the prices listed on the machine -You press Enter and the product will fall in the square below the machine.
+-Then you select what item you want to buy based on the prices listed on the machine<br>
+-You press Enter and the product will fall in the square below the machine.

 ## Author :